gpinteractive1-sudo/B.I.N.G/README.md

 # bing-cing
-A modern alternative to GNU cat, because Bing Is Not GNU.
+A modern alternative to GNU cat, because Cing Is Not GNU.

 ---